kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 To create a new Ephemeral Container, one appends a new `EphemeralContainer` with the desired `v1.Container` as `Spec` in `Pod.Status` and updates the `Pod` in the API.
-This is accomplished via a new subresource, `/ephemeralcontainers`, which enforces the append-only semantics and authorization.
-This is similar to the `/status` subresource used by the kubelet to modify pod status.
+Users cannot normally modify the pod status, so we'll create a new subresource `/ephemeralcontainers` that allows an update of solely `EphemeralContainers` and enforces append-only semantics.

-**Note that Ephemeral Containers are not regular containers and should not be used to build services.** They lack guarantees for resources or execution, and many of the fields of `v1.Container` will not be allowed for Debug Containers.
-A pod update will fail validation if any field is set other than the following whitelisted fields: `Name`, `Image`, `Command`, `Args`, `WorkingDir`, `Env`, `EnvFrom`, `ImagePullPolicy`, `SecurityContext`. `TTY` and `Stdin` are always enabled for Debug Containers and will be ignored.
+**Note that Ephemeral Containers are not regular containers and should not be used to build services.** They lack guarantees for resources or execution, they will never be automatically restarted, and many of the fields of `v1.Container` will not be allowed for Debug Containers.
+In particular, the following fields are explicitly disallowed by API validation: `resources`, `ports`, `livenessProbe`, `readinessProbe`, and `lifecycle`.

+The subresources `attach`, `exec`, `log`, and `portforward` are available for Ephemeral Containers and will be forwarded by the apiserver.
+This means `kubectl attach`, `kubelet exec`, `kubectl log`, and `kubectl port-forward` will work for Ephemeral Containers.

-Once the pod object is updated, the kubelet worker watching this pod will launch the Ephemeral Container and update its status.
+Once the pod is updated, the kubelet worker watching this pod will launch the Ephemeral Container and update its status.
 The client is expected to watch for the creation of the container status and then attach to the console of a debug container using the existing attach endpoint, `/api/v1/namespaces/$NS/pods/$POD_NAME/attach`.
-Note that any output of the new container between its creation and subsequent attach will not be replayed and can only be viewed using `kubectl log`.
+Note that output of the new container occurring between its creation and attach will not be replayed, but it can be viewed using `kubectl log`.

 #### Alternative 1: "exec++"